dockersamples/sample-app-template/README.md

 This page outlines the requirements for code repositories in the `dockersamples` organization.
 These repositories are meant to support Docker guides(and NOT blogs) at this point.
-If you have any questions, please contact `#docs` on the [Docker Community Slack](https://communityinviter.com/apps/dockercommunity/docker-community)
+If you have any questions, please contact `#docs` on the [Docker Community Slack](https://communityinviter.com/apps/dockercommunity/docker-community).

->  [!TIP]
+## PLEASE REMOVE THIS SECTION ONCE YOU CLONE THIS REPO

->
+This section provides instructions for using the template.
+Please remove this "Samples Repo Templates for Docker Guides" section from the README file after cloning the repository to ensure your guide is clean and tailored to your specific application.

-> Please remove this "Samples Repo Templates for Docker Guides" section from the README file after cloning the repository to ensure your guide is clean and tailored to your specific application.
+### For New Repository

 1. Select **Use this template** and choose **Create a new repository**.